Dasypus: Leprosy

 Leprosy is a chronic infectious disease caused by the bacteria Mycobacterium leprae.
 M. leprae is unculturable on artificial media, and only after years of research was the ability to culture the bacteria on the footpads of mice discovered.
 However, the development of the bacteria and study was still very limited until the successful infection of lepromatous leprosy in the nine-banded armadillo (Dasypus novemcinctus) by Kirchheimer and Storrs in 1971.
 Soon after, Convit and Pinardi incurred a second successful inoculation of M. leprae into Dasypus sabanicola.
-The armadillo became the only known animal other than primates to regularly develop leprosy and has since largely advanced the disease study through use of in vivo propagation of M. leprae.
+The armadillo became the only known animal other than primates to regularly develop leprosy and has since largely advanced the disease study through the use of in vivo propagation of M. leprae.
 Dasypus was also an ideal model due to the ability to replicate experiments on their genetically identical siblings.
 Despite the discovery of additional Dasypus species capable of infection (D. septemcinctus and D. pilosus), the nine-banded armadillo remains a favored animal model due to its availability and ideal body temperatures for bacterial hosting.
 D. sabanicola is also continually used in research due to its adaptability to the lab environment and ease of handling.
 The nine-banded armadillo's enhanced ability to grow M. leprae has led to suggestions that armadillo species are more susceptible to the disease due to their generally lower body temperatures.

 While temperature enhances susceptibility, the actual infection source and mode of transmission are very poorly understood.
 This is primarily due to the bacteria's slow multiplication rate and long incubation period, making specific infection period identification difficult.
 The incubation period itself may range from ten months to four years in the nine-banded armadillo, compared to three to six years in humans.
 The long life of armadillos is particularly useful in the study of chronic effects of leprosy as well as the propagation of M. leprae outside of humans.
 The armadillo model has been useful for biochemical, immunological, and vaccine research.

-Though the majority of nine-banded armadillos contract leprosy, about 15% of the species have been found to be resistant.
-The resistant specimens are used as a study model in order to develop a possible genetic linkage.
+Though the majority of nine-banded armadillos contract leprosy, about 15% of the species are resistant.
+The resistant specimens are used as a study model to develop a possible genetic linkage.